Hike, Kayak and Wild Camp the Norwegian Fjords in a Weekend

 What do I need to bring?

-- Rucksack for hiking (20-25 litres, without a frame so it can be packed into the kayak)
+- Rucksack with waterproof cover (for the hike; 20-25 litres, without a frame so it can be packed into the kayak)

 - Warm clothes for evenings at the campsite: long trousers, fleece, warm jacket